shaerul/ELK-Stack-Project/README.md

 The playbook implements the following tasks:

-- Configure Maximum mapped Memory with 'sysctl'
+- Configure Maximum mapped Memory with `sysctl`
-- Install docker.io
+- Install `docker.io`
-- Install python3-pip with **apt** module
+- Install `python3-pip` with *_apt_* module
-- Install Docker module
+- Install *_docker_* module
-- download and launch a docker elk container
+- Download and launch a docker ELK Stack container
-- Enable service docker on boot
+- Enable service docker on boot (while container will stop and then start)

 - Configure maximum mapped memory with `sysctl` module
 - Install `docker.io` and `python3-pip` packages with `apt` module